pdxparrot/assets/SETUP.md

 * Create a new empty GameObject and attach the SpawnPoint component to it
   * Player spawns must be tagged with one of the Player Spawn Point Tags in the Spawn Data

-## Test Levels

-* Create and save a new Empty scene
-* Attach the desired lighting settings
-* Add the scene to the Build Settings
-* Add the scene, by name, to the SceneTester
-* Create an empty GameObject (Level) in the scene and add the TestSceneHelper component to it
-  * This script can be extended for more advanced functionality
-* Test levels may be loaded through the debug menu
-  * Game.GameStateManager.TestScenes
-* **TODO:** finish this
-* **TODO:** Test Levels require at least one SpawnPoint tagged with the player spawn tag in order for a player to spawn if using a player

 ## Levels

-* Create and save a new Empty scene
+* Create and save a new Basic (URP) scene
+  * Remove the camera from the scene
 * Attach the desired lighting settings
 * Add the scene to the Build Settings
 * Create a new level helper script that overrides the Game LevelHelper